johnsonjh/VEDIT/vinstall/README.md

 `INTMOD` utilities.

-These are the programs that tailor a new or existing VEDIT‑PLUS binary to a specific terminal map, keyboard, and non-default preferences, and includes the tooling to maintain the terminal database.
+These are the programs that tailor a new or existing VEDIT‑PLUS binary to a specific terminal map, keyboard, and non-default preferences, and include the tooling to maintain the terminal database.

 Like [`../xlate`](../xlate) and [`../dev`](../dev), **nothing here** is part